-After the installation of the walking surface cover, some animals on the test farm were observed lying in the walkingarea.
+After the installation of the walking surface cover, no increase in the number of animals lying in the walkingarea was observed on the test farm.
 If the lying boxes are not equipped optimally, there is a growing risk of animals lying in the walkingarea more often.